Worship Theory

 By weaving together different components, a worship service serves the whole—the common good—and offers a shared emotional experience.
 Each worship component has its own relational purpose: a particular reason for connecting us to one another and That Which Is Larger Than Us.

-Our Tool Kit for Worship Leaders is the most helpful guide for learning how to plan and lead worship services.
-In the fall of 2022, an 8-session online course will be available on the UUA website for in-depth learning.
+Our Tool Kit for Worship Leaders is another helpful guide—albeit a very truncated one!—for learning how to plan and lead worship services.

 Resources